 Options West London Community College

-It is our vision to improve the quality of life for our students and promote awareness and understanding of autism spectrum conditions.
+It is our vision to improve the quality of life for our students and promote awareness and understanding of autism spectrum conditions.”

 The College is committed to empowering students to access opportunities that maximise their potential.
-An individualised, thriving programme is devised using the student’s specific care plan, making life easier when living with autism.
-All targets set will be realistic in order to ensure that the student has the best opportunity to work towards, leading a truly independent life.
+An individualised, thriving programme is devised using the student’s specific care plan or EHCP, making life easier when living with autism.
+All targets set will be realistic to ensure each of our students has the best opportunity to work towards, leading a truly independent life.